romanbro/agile_project/Sprint 1/README.md

 - Majority of the initial spikes which were allocated by Scrum Master Oskar were near completion or had been completed.
 - Good progress was made by the front-end team in getting an initial webpage designed and working.
 - Creating the database was to be the next primary goal for the backend team.
-- Spikes remained for learning about Google Maps API and Java/SQL utlisation.
+- Spikes remained for learning about Google Maps API and hosting a web app on Azure for continuous deployment.

 ## Day 3 - Scrum Meeting summary
 The Scrum Master for this meeting was Oskar Jankowski.